-There is a locking lever at the top side of the terminal module.
-For mounting and demounting this locking lever is to be turned upwards until this engages audible.
-Now the module may be pulled forward.
-For mounting plug the module to the module installed before and push the module to the mounting rail guided by the strips at the upper and lower side of the module.
+There is a locking lever at the top side of the module.
+For mounting and demounting this locking lever is to be turned upwards until this engages.
+For mounting place the module to the module installed before and push the module to the mounting rail guided by the strips at the upper and lower side of the module.
 The module is fixed to the mounting rail by pushing downward the locking lever.
 The modules may either separately be mounted to the mounting rail or as block.
 Here is to be considered that each locking lever is opened.
+The modules are each installed on a mounting rail.
+The electronic and power section supply are connected via the backplane bus.
+Up to 64 modules may be mounted.
+Please consider here that the sum current of the electronic power supply does not exceed the maximum value of 3A.
+By means of the power module 007-1AB10 the current of the electronic power supply may be expanded accordingly.